How To Hire a Remote Development Team: Tips for Founders

 It might take only one genius to come up with a genuinely original, breakthrough idea.
 But to actually develop this idea and place it on the market, you will always need a team made up of a few professionals.
 Moreover, this team must be professionally assembled and managed.

-Whether in tech or non-tech, putting together a dream team is always a challenge.
-Luckily, headhunting today is not limited by geographical boundaries or time zones.
+Whether in tech or non-tech, putting together a dream team always was a challenge.
+Luckily, today headhunting is no longer limited by geographical boundaries or time zones.
+More companies, particularly those involved in IT, are increasingly choosing to hire remotely and internationally.
+It is common today to delegate strategic and tactical tasks to the remote software development team miles away from your headquarters.

 Content